WHO sounds alarm over big Indian supplier of tuberculosis drugs

 The lengthy list of deficiencies identified by the WHO team included rusty and unclean surfaces on drug packaging lines, defective seals and black mould in a cleaning area, generally low hygiene standards, and inadequate factory record-keeping.

-The inspectors also criticized the quality of drug testing and said some of the results may have been manipulated.
+The inspectors also criticised the quality of drug testing and said some of the results may have been manipulated.

 “The above examples raise serious concerns regarding the integrity, reliability and accuracy of the data generated and available at your manufacturing site and on your ability to prevent contamination and cross-contamination of your products,” the letter stated.